Chapter 12.18

 12.18.010 Purpose.

-The purpose of this chapter is to protect law-abiding citizens in their use of public parks and city parking lots, and to authorize the city to exclude persons violating applicable laws from specific public places where such conduct is violent or disruptive of activities, events, or the normal conduct of business.
+The purpose of this chapter is to protect law-abiding citizens in their use of public buildings, public parks and city parking lots, and to authorize the city to exclude persons violating applicable laws from specific public places where such conduct is violent or disruptive of other city customers, city employees, or the conduct of city operations.
 (Ord.
-2008-22 § 1)
+2012-04 § 2)

 12.18.020 Authority.

-In addition to other remedies provided for violation of this code, or of any of the laws of the state of Oregon, a code enforcement officer or peace officer may exclude any person who violates any applicable provision of law in any place subject to this chapter in accordance with the provisions of this section.
-Nothing in this section shall be construed to authorize the exclusion of any person lawfully exercising free speech rights or other rights protected by the state or federal constitutions.
-However, a person engaged in such protected activity who commits acts that are not protected, but that violate applicable provisions of law, shall be subject to exclusion as provided by this section.
-(Ord.
-2008-22 § 1)
+A. In addition to other remedies provided for violation of this code or any laws of the state of Oregon, a code enforcement officer or peace officer may exclude any person who violates any applicable provision of law in any place subject to this chapter in accordance with the provisions of this section.
+In addition, a police officer or authorized employee may exclude any person who violates any applicable provision of the rules of conduct in any place subject to this chapter.
+Nothing in this section shall be construed to authorize the exclusion of any person lawfully exercising free speech rights or other rights protected by the Oregon or U.S. Constitution.
+However, a person engaged in such protected activity who commits acts that are not protected, but that violate applicable provisions of law or rules of conduct, shall be subject to exclusion as provided by this chapter.

 12.18.030 Definitions.